Crowns & Bridges Brisbane City

 A dental crown is a tooth-shaped “cap” that is precision made to cover a damaged single tooth.
 Crowns are securely fixed in place, unlike removable devices such as dentures, which you take out and clean daily.
 Crowns are cemented onto existing teeth or implants and look and feel like a natural tooth.

-Bridges are commonly used to replace one or more missing teeth.
+Bridges, on the other hand, are commonly used to replace one or more missing teeth.
 Bridges are also securely fixed in place and are used to fill the space of a missing tooth (or several teeth).
 Bridges do this by fixing an artificial tooth permanently to the adjacent teeth or dental implants.
 There are many variations of bridge styles, techniques and materials that can be used.
 Individual factors of age, space size, tooth position, bite position, aesthetics and hygiene will determine the best bridge treatment option for each person.

 How do crowns work?